istio/istio.io/.github/pull_request_template.md

-Please provide a description for what this PR is for.
+**Please provide a description for what this PR is for.**

-And to help us figure out who should review this PR, please put an X in all the areas that this PR affects.
+**To help us figure out who should review this PR, please put an X in all the areas that this PR affects.**

 - [ ] Configuration Infrastructure
 - [ ] Docs